 In addition to the physical training load, there are other stress factors that affect recovery.

-“Before big races I monitor my overall activity and track my sleep to get a holistic view of my recovery level, including stress from other than training.
+“Before big races I monitor my overall activity and track my sleep to get a holistic view of my recovery status, including stress from other than training.
 The stress levels get really high before big races like Kona when you have to do press conferences and give interviews.
 If you don’t pay attention, you can be quite worn out way before you’re anywhere near the start line. “

 Keeping track of all this data allows Kienle to take shortcuts and get to where he wants to go faster.
 Experience serves the same purpose but learning by trial and error is a slower path.